 RPM = earnings / pageviews x 1000

-Inside the earnings part of the equation, you have CPMs — how much advertisers value and are willing to pay to show an ad impression, make up your ad earnings.
+And CPMs, or how much advertisers value and are willing to pay to show an ad impression, make up your ad earnings.

-Tons of different advertisers bid to win the opportunity to show an ad to your readers — but when there are reasons they might be hesitant to have their brand next to certain topics, some advertisers won’t bid, reducing competition and CPM, and negatively affecting your RPM.
+Tons of different advertisers bid to win the opportunity to show an ad to your readers.
+But some advertisers won’t bid to show their brand next to certain topics, reducing competition and CPM, and negatively affecting your RPM.